 When you believe that the economy is bad, you will never want to put more money into advertising.
 And as a result, your sales suffer and this makes your beliefs stronger, believing that the economy is bad.

 So, how did our beliefs shape us in life?
 Through mental conditioning…

 The Barracuda Story

-Scientists used to do this experiment to the Barracuda fish.
+Scientists used to do this experiment on the Barracuda fish.
 They put a Barracuda fish into a big fish tank.
 This Barracuda swam freely in the tank.

-After awhile, the scientist put a glass panel in the middle of the tank to split the fish tank into half.
+After a while, the scientist put a glass panel in the middle of the tank to split the fish tank in half.
 The Barracuda was at one side.
-At the other side, the scientists put in some small fishes.
+On the other side, the scientists put in some small fishes.

 At first, the Barracuda saw the small fishes, and it swam over, trying to eat the small fish.
 However, the Barracuda was blocked by the glass panel.